asgood23/STATIONS/earth2020X/earth2020x_items.md

 ---

 # Earth 2020X Items
-*This will be a constantly expanding table of items from the [Earth 2020X - Stuff playlist](https://open.spotify.com/playlist/0VTAv9ZG7SkCpzTDFt1Hnl?si=4fb383509e1b4915){:target="_blank"}*
+*This page catalogs an expanding collection of items created using the Earth 2020X process and playlists.
+Have you created your own?
+Send it to us.*

 Have you created your own items from the playlist?
 Send them to us.